UofT-DSI/sql/06_instructional_team/markdown_slides/slides_01.md

 - Pass/Fail.
 Do the work, pass the course :)

-- One Assignment: Data Model Design, 40%, due May 25
+- One Assignment: Data Model Design, 40%, due June 1

-- Homework: 48% (8% each), due on Thursdays and Saturdays
+- Homework: 48% (8% each), due on Thursdays, Fridays, Saturdays

 - Class Attendance: 12% (2% each)
   - Let myself or course support know if you are unable to attend a lesson